Biodynamic Massage Therapy

 Hand gently touching water surface symbolizing calm, anxiety relief, stress reduction and somatic therapy

-The nervous system can stay in a subtle but constant state of stress, which may show up as anxiety, restlessness, emotional numbness, difficulty relaxing, or a tendency to seek distraction.
-Often, we are not consciously aware of what we are holding.
-We only notice the symptoms, however, that is how our body is calling for attention.
+This can keep the nervous system in a state of stress.
+It may show up as anxiety, restlessness, emotional numbness, difficulty relaxing, or a constant need to stay busy.
+Often, we are not aware of what we are holding.
+We only notice the symptoms.

 Small black rectangular electronic device with a perforated grille, connected by a cord to a round white and brown sensor pad on a bedspread.